-2016 Update: if you are looking for kickstarter video production companies in SF, LA, NY check out these newly released rankings: the best Kickstarter video production companies in San Francisco, the best Kickstarter video production companies in New York, and the best Kickstarter video production companies in Los Angeles.
+Update: check out our Crowdfunding video benchmark, we asked 100 campaigns about their videos to learn what works, what doesn't and how much to spend on your Kickstarter/Indiegogo video?.
+Also if you are looking for kickstarter video production companies in SF, LA, NY check out these newly released rankings: the best Kickstarter video production companies in San Francisco, the best Kickstarter video production companies in New York, and the best Kickstarter video production companies in Los Angeles.

-Hi guys, Libby here at Videopixie HQ this time bringing you our favorite Kickstarter videos of 2015.
+Hi guys, Libby here at Videopixie HQ this time bringing you our favorite Kickstarter videos this year.
 We spent a long time analysing what makes them good to give you the inside look into crafting a successful campaign.
 By letting you in on these secrets, you will be able to take charge of your video project, and importantly, your production budget.

 Today we will be reviewing 8 videos, counting down to our top fav of this year.